Mtillmann/jogdial/README.md

 </div>
 ```

-This way you can easily write the current state of the dial into a pseudo element or use it to calculate rotation on the
+This way you can easily write the current state of the dial into a pseudo-element or use it to calculate rotation on the
 knob etc (see examples...).
 Set `options.roundStateValues = true` for rounded values.

+Additionally, there's the `data-$PREFIX-pressed`-attribute, only present when the pointer is down.
+It can be used as an alternative for the `:active`-pseudo class.

 ### Setting the angle